osgirl/AzureMLSI2018/OrchestrationDriver/README.md

 into the Azure File Storage service for later user by the components of the Demonstration cluster
 2. Builds the Python packages of the other components
-3. Builds the Docker containers of hte other components, including the built Python Packages
+3. Builds the Docker containers of the other components, including the built Python Packages
 4. Deploys the component Docker containers to the Azure Container Storage system
 5. Instantiates and configures the shared resources of the cluster